fusion809/fusion809.github.io/Linux/Linux-distros-comparison.md

 </table>
 ~~~

 **NixOS** is a reproducible Linux distribution that is configured using files written in a special-made purely functional programming language called Nix.
+While it is purely functional, it does incorporate a few syntactic elements from shell script.
 It also uses a package manager called Nix; Nix installs each package to its own unique directory within `/nix/store`.
+Nix packages are also specified using files written in the Nix language.
+Nix and NixOS started out as a research project by Dutch software engineering student Eelco Dolsta.

+Its chief configuration files are `/etc/nixos/configuration.nix` and `/etc/nixos/hardware-configuration.nix` and these files uniquely determine the root file system of the distribution.
+This is why the system is reproducible, as the root file system of two NixOS systems built with these same configuration files will be largely the same.
+This is with the exception that if additional packages are installed using user configuration files they will be installed under `/nix/store`.
+Whenever one wants changes to these configuration files to come into effect, one runs `nixos-rebuild switch` (as root) and the new configuration is built.
+The old configuration is also kept and when users boot the system they can boot the new configuration (which is the default), or the old configuration.
+NixOS also keeps even older configurations, if they exist, although naturally this uses disk space so there is a command to remove older configurations (`nix-collect-garbage -d`) to free up disk space.

 # NuTyX
 ~~~